Uzmutu/alx-system_engineering-devops/0x01-shell_permissions/README.md

 12-directory_permissions : script that create a directory called my_dir with permissions 751 in the working directory

 13-change_group : script that changes the group owner to school for the file hello

+100-change_owner_and_group : script that changes the owner to vincent and the group owner to staff

+101-symbolic_link_permissions : script that changes the owner symlink_hello to vincent and staff respectively

+102-if_only : script that changes the owner of hello to betty only if is owned by user guillaume

+103-Star_Wars : script that will play StarWars IV episode in the terminal